alangan17/DataEngineerZoomCamp2024/M1-Intro_Prerequisites/readme.md

 ```

 # 4. Terraform
+## Why Terraform?
+1. Simplicity in keeping track of infrastructure
+2. Easier collaboration (e.g. git)
+3. Reproducibility (e.g. Ensure Dev, Test, Prod are the same)
+4. Ensure resources are removed when not needed (avoiding unnecessary costs in the cloud)

+## What Terraform is not for?
+1. Does not manage/ update code on infrastructure
+2. Does not give you the ability to change immutable resources
+3. Not used to manage resources not defined in your terraform files

+## What is Terraform?
+1. Infrastructure as Code (IaC) - Create resources with code files

 ## Install Terraform
 1. Copy the following commands from [here](https://developer.hashicorp.com/terraform/install?product_intent=terraform#Linux)
 2. Paste the commands in the terminal of your Codespace and run them.